peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  untagged.

 ### signum
-    public final int signum()
+    @Deprecated public final int signum()
-Gets this value's sign: -1 if negative; 1 if positive; 0 if zero.
+Deprecated.
+Instead, convert this object to a number with.AsNumber(),   and use the Sign property in.NET or the signum method in Java.

 **Returns:**